Paddione/QA-tts-web/README.md

 A distributed application that captures clipboard content, processes it through AI to generate intelligent responses, converts those responses to speech, and provides a web interface for playback and management.

+> **⚠️ Installation Note**: This is a Docker-based system.
+Do NOT run `pip install` on the main directory.
+For the Windows client, navigate to `windows-client/` first and follow the instructions there.

 ## 🎯 Features

 - **AI-Powered Responses**: Automatically generates intelligent answers using Google's Gemini AI